ibm-cloud-docs/log-analysis/monitor_cfapp_logs.md

 In {{site.data.keyword.cloud}} public, you can monitor logs from Cloud Foundry (CF) resources that run in the {{site.data.keyword.cloud_notm}} or outside the {{site.data.keyword.cloud_notm}} by using the {{site.data.keyword.la_full_notm}} service.
 You can view, filter, search, and analyze these logs through the web UI for a number of days that is determined by the plan of your logging instance.
 You can also configure archiving, and have access to those logs through the archived files.
 {:shortdesc}

+If your CF resources run on {{site.data.keyword.cloud_notm}} public, you can choose to automatically collect these logs and monitor them through the {{site.data.keyword.la_full_notm}} instance that is provisioned in the same region, and that is enabled to host service platform logs.
+Alternatively, you can choose to configure a custom user provided (CUPS) service for your app, so system and application logs are collected and streamed to a custom logging instance.

+If your CF resources run on {{site.data.keyword.cloud_notm}} dedicated or outside the {{site.data.keyword.cloud_notm}}, you can configure a custom user provided (CUPS) service for your app, so system and application logs are collected and streamed to a custom logging instance.

 |                          |
 |--------------------------|
 | ![Monitor CF resources in IBM Cloud Public](images/components-cf-public.png "Monitor CF resources in IBM Cloud Public") |